feagi/brain-visualizer/docs/Architecture.md

 - **Core**: Responsibile for exchanging data with FEAGI and storing cached responses for immediate access
 - **UI**: All elements the users interacts with.
 None interact with feagi directly, but rather all read from the Core's cache and make change requests through Core.

-In essence, the Core is the 'backend' and the UI is the 'frontend'.
+In essence, the Core is the 'backend / middleware' and the UI is the 'frontend'.

 This division of labor is done since several UI elements all interact with the same data, and having only a single source of truth greatly reduces the chance of desyncs between UI elements, such as between the Brain Monitor and Circuit Builder